course-files/DataAnalytics/2_multiple_linear_regression.md

 [**Descriptive Statistics**]{.underline}

+Understanding your data can lead to:

+-   **Data cleaning:** To remove extreme outliers or impute missing data.

+-   **Data transformation:** To reduce skewness

+-   **Hypothesis formulation:** Formulate a hypothesis based on the patterns you identify

+-   **Choosing the appropriate statistical test:** You may notice properties of the data such as distributions or data types that suggest the use of parametric or non-parametric statistical tests and algorithms

+Descriptive statistics can be used to understand your data.
+Typical descriptive statistics include:

+1.  **Measures of frequency:** count and percent

+2.  **Measures of central tendency:** mean, median, and mode

+3.  **Measures of distribution/dispersion/spread/scatter/variability:** minimum, quartiles, maximum, variance, standard deviation, coefficient of variation, range, interquartile range (IQR) [includes a box and whisker plot for visualization], kurtosis, skewness [includes a histogram for visualization]).

+4.  **Measures of relationship:** covariance and correlation

 ## [**Measures of Frequency**]{.underline}

 This is applicable in cases where you have categorical variables, e.g., 60% of the observations are male and 40% are female (2 categories).